influxdata/docs-v2/content/influxdb/cloud-dedicated/primers/api/v1/_index.md

     --data-binary 'home,room=kitchen temp=72 1463683075'
 ```

+Replace the following:

+- **`DATABASE_NAME`**: your InfluxDB Cloud Dedicated database
+- **`DATABASE_TOKEN`**: a [database token](/influxdb/cloud-dedicated/admin/tokens/) with sufficient permissions to the database

 ### v1 CLI (not supported)

 Don't use the v1 CLI for writing data to {{% cloud-name %}}.
 While the v1 CLI may coincidentally work with {{% cloud-name %}}, it isn't supported.

-If you need to test writes interactively, see how to [write data using HTTP clients](#write-data-using-http-clients).
+If you need to test writes interactively, see how to [write using HTTP clients](#write-using-http-clients).

+## Query data

+### Query using the v1 API

+Use the v1 API `/query` endpoint with InfluxDB Cloud Dedicated when you
+bring v1 workloads that already use the v1 API and InfluxQL.

+### Query using Flight SQL

+Use Flight SQL clients and SQL to query data stored in an InfluxDB Cloud Dedicated database.